prebid/prebid-server/docs/developers/stored-requests.md

   filesystem: true
 ```

-Choose an ID to reference your request.
+Choose an ID to reference your stored request data.
 Throughout this doc, replace {id} with the ID you've chosen.

 Add the file `stored_requests/data/by_id/{id}.json` and populate it with some Impression data.